hasura/graphql-engine/manual/tutorial/12-custom-api.rst

    $ git push hasura master

-Voila, your service is deployed and live!
+Voila, your microservice is deployed and live!
 In case there are any errors in building or deploying your code, the ``git push`` command will show you errors and the push will fail.
 Fix the error, and push again!

 .. admonition:: Behind The Scenes

-   The Hasura platform basically builds a docker image from the latest git changes pushed by you, and deploys the right kubernetes service, deployment underneath.
+   The Hasura platform basically builds a docker image from the latest git changes pushed by you, and deploys the right kubernetes microservice, deployment underneath.

-   If you want finer control over your deployment, you are encouraged to use ``kubectl`` and peek under the hood of the service that is automatically deployed.
+   If you want finer control over your deployment, you are encouraged to use ``kubectl`` and peek under the hood of the microservice that is automatically deployed.

 Docker: Adding a custom database browser (adminer)
 --------------------------------------------------